dotnet/docs/docs/standard/microservices-architecture/multi-container-microservice-net-applications/background-tasks-with-ihostedservice.md

 Therefore, you can choose and either create a specialized host-process with IHost to handle the hosted services and nothing else, such a microservice made just for hosting the `IHostedServices`, or you can alternatively extend an existing ASP.NET Core `WebHost`, such as an existing ASP.NET Core Web API or MVC app.

 Each approach has pros and cons depending on your business and scalability needs.
-The bottom line is basically that if your background tasks have nothing to do with HTTP (IWebHost) you should use IHost (with .NET Core 2.1).
+The bottom line is basically that if your background tasks have nothing to do with HTTP (IWebHost) you should use IHost (with .NET Core 2.1 and above).

 ## Registering hosted services in your WebHost or Host